sdiehl/write-you-a-haskell/003_lambda_calculus.md

 By convention application extends as far to the right as is syntactically meaningful.
 Parenthesis are used to disambiguate.

-In the lambda calculus all lambdas are of a single argument which may itself return another lambda.
-Out of convenience we often express multiple lambda expressions with their variables on one lambda symbol.
-This is merely a lexical convention and does not change the underlying meaning.
+In the lambda calculus all lambda abstractions bind a single variable, their body may be another lambda abstraction.
+Out of convenience we often write multiple lambda abstractions with their variables on one lambda symbol.
+This is merely a syntactical convention and does not change the underlying meaning.

 $$
 \lambda xy.z = \lambda x. \lambda y.z